emaadmanzoor/eyeshalfclosed/content/articles/2011_08_28_quick-brown-fox/quick-brown-fox.md

 ---
 created_at: 2011-08-28
-excerpt: Inline tags are a lot cooler than those devoid if context, so says the quick brown fox.
+excerpt: Inline tags are a lot cooler than those devoid of context, so says the quick brown fox.
 kind: article
 publish: true
 tags: [quick, brown, fox]